Alba-Elektronica/Arduino-Uno-D1R32-LCD-3-sensors/README.md

 - Power cable arduino

 The experiments combine LCD with one or two sensors.
 It is possible to use all the sensors at once.
+- DHT11-LCD - combines the temperature sensor DHT11 with LCD on R32.
+- Rain-LCD - combines the sensor measuring the amount of rain with LCD on R32
+- Photo-LCD - measures the amount of light on R32 and displays output on R32